-Judo is a globally practiced sport, known for its rich history and cultural values.
-The term "judo" means "gentle way" in Japanese, and was created at the end of the 19th century by Jigoro Kano, who developed a self-defense technique that combined strength and balance, using them against the opponent.
-Since then, judo has become one of the most popular sports, especially in Brazil, which excels in international competitions.
+Judo is a sport practiced globally, known for its rich history and cultural values.
+The term “judo” means “gentle way” in Japanese, and it was created in the late 19th century by Jigoro Kano, who developed a self-defense technique that combined strength and balance, using them against the opponent.
+Since then, judo has become one of the most popular sports, especially in Brazil, which stands out in international competitions.

 The History of Judo

-Judo was created on the basis of jiu-jitsu, a traditional Japanese martial art.
+Judo was created based on jiu-jitsu, a traditional Japanese martial art.
 Jigoro Kano founded the Kodokan Institute in 1882 for the study and practice of judo.
-The name "Kodokan" means "institute for the study of the way", reflecting Kano's vision of judo as a practice that goes beyond fighting, including a strong philosophy based on the concept of ippon-shobu (the fight for the perfect point) and a moral code for practitioners.
+The name “Kodokan” means “institute for the study of the way,” reflecting Kano’s vision of judo as a practice that goes beyond fighting, including a strong philosophy based on the concept of ippon-shobu (the fight for the perfect point) and a moral code for practitioners.

-Kano incorporated a variety of fighting styles into his creation, allowing judo to be accessible to everyone, regardless of physical strength.
+Kano incorporated various fighting styles into his creation, allowing judo to be accessible to everyone, regardless of physical strength.
 Over time, the sport gained worldwide popularity.
-In 1918, the first judo club was founded in Europe, and judo arrived in Brazil in 1922, brought by Japanese immigrants.
+In 1918, the first judo club was founded in Europe, and in Brazil, judo arrived in 1922, brought by Japanese immigrants.

-In the 1930s, immigrants began to organize martial arts in Brazil, including judo, which was initially practiced mainly in the Japanese colonies.
-As the practice grew, judo was integrated into the Brazilian Boxing Confederation, until the Brazilian Judo Confederation was founded in 1969.
+In the 1930s, immigrants began organizing martial arts in Brazil, including judo, which was initially practiced mainly in Japanese colonies.
+With the growth of the practice, judo was integrated into the Brazilian Confederation of Boxing, until the foundation of the Brazilian Judo Confederation in 1969.

-The martial art officially entered the Olympic Games program in 1964, during the Tokyo Games, consolidating its position as one of the most important sports on the international stage.
-Since 1984, Brazil has excelled in judo, winning Olympic medals at every edition of the Games.
+The martial art officially entered the Olympic Games program in 1964, during the Tokyo Games, solidifying its status as one of the most important sports on the international stage.
+Since 1984, Brazil has stood out in judo, winning Olympic medals in every edition of the Games.

 Basic Rules of Judo

-In judo competitions, the main objective is to win the fight, which lasts a maximum of four minutes.
-However, the fight can be ended at any time if one of the competitors applies an Ippon, considered the perfect blow.
+In judo competitions, the main objective is to win the match, which has a maximum duration of four minutes.
+However, the match can be ended at any moment if one of the competitors applies an Ippon, considered the perfect strike.

-In addition to the Ippon, competitors can also score points with a Waza-ari, which is half a point.
-A judoka who accumulates two Waza-ari automatically wins the fight.
-In the event of a tie, the contest goes to the golden score, where the first to score wins.
+In addition to Ippon, competitors can also score points with a Waza-ari, which is half a point.
+A judoka who accumulates two Waza-ari automatically wins the match.
+In case of a tie, the dispute goes to the golden score, where the first to score wins.

-The infractions, known as shidos, are applied to unsportsmanlike behavior or lack of combativeness.
+Infractions, known as shidos, are applied for unsportsmanlike behavior or lack of combativeness.
 A competitor who accumulates three shidos is disqualified.
-In the golden score, shidos are not counted as a tie-breaker.
+In the golden score, shidos are not counted as a tiebreaker criterion.

 Main Movements of Judo

-These are the only moves that count towards the score since 2018, when the Koka< and the Yuko< were removed from official competitions.
+These are the only movements that count for scoring since 2018, when the Koka and Yuko were removed from official competitions.

 Equipment Used in Judo

-The main piece of equipment used in judo is the judogi, which must follow strict standards in official competitions.
-Each competitor must check their judogi before fights to ensure that it is up to standard.
+The main equipment used in judo is the judogi (judo uniform), which must adhere to strict standards in official competitions.
+Each competitor must check their judogi before matches to ensure it complies with the rules.

 1. Wagi

-The wagi is the upper part of the judogi and should completely cover the buttocks, with the sleeves reaching the wrists when the arms are outstretched.
-The lapels of the wagi also need to be adjusted correctly to avoid disqualifications.
+The wagi is the upper part of the judogi and must completely cover the buttocks, with the sleeves reaching the wrists when the arms are extended.
+The lapels of the wagi also need to be properly adjusted to avoid disqualifications.

 2. Shitabaki

-The shitabaki is the uniform pants, and it should cover up to 5 centimeters above the ankle.
+The shitabaki is the pants of the uniform and must cover up to 5 centimeters above the ankle.
 This piece needs to allow freedom of movement, without being too tight or too loose.

 3. Obi